Parks, Recreation and Historic Preservation

 Hull Identification Numbers (HINs)

-A hull identification number is a 12-character serial number that is unique to each boat, like a vehicle identification number found on a car.
+A hull identification number is a 12-character serial number that is unique to each boat, like a Vehicle Identification Number (VIN) found on a car.
 For most boats, this is assigned at the time of manufacture.
 You need a HIN in order to register your boat.

 Your boat might not have a HIN if: